ES7/Adobe-Behaviour-Simulation-Challenge/Task1/README.md

 # Adobe-Behaviour-Simulation-Challenge
+This repository contains my team's solution for the Mid Prep Problem Statement of InterIIT TechMeet 13.0, **"Adobe Behaviour Simulation Challenge"** by Adobe.

 ## Task 1

 ## Task 2
 **1. Image_Captioning.ipynb:** In this notebook we have downloaded the media files and generate caption for them using **BLIP** model.